AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

     * The EST Client should assume the EST server found using DNS-SD is trusted and need not perform certificate verification for this initial transaction.
 3. The EST Client should then request the Root CA for the target network, from the EST Server
     * Using the Root CA returned to secure further communications with the EST Server and NMOS Servers
-4. The EST Client must generate a Certificate Signing Request(CSR) for all supported TLS Cipher Suites with appropriate key lengths
+4. The EST Client must generate a Certificate Signing Request(CSR) for all supported digital signature algorithms with appropriate key lengths
     * Included in the CSR must be the DNS resolvable name for the current domain of the EST Client
     * Appropriate values for the remaining CSR fields should be used
 5. The EST Client should send each CSR to the EST Server